 Alcohol can be part of a low carb or keto diet.
-It helps to have an understanding of how alcohol is metabolized in these diets however (i.e., you often will feel it quicker).
+It helps to have an understanding of how alcohol is metabolized in these diets, however (i.e., you often will feel it quicker).
 It also helps to understand where the relative carbs are with various spirits and wines.
-For the most part, if you avoid sugary mixers and flavored spirits you should be able to socialize and enjoy alcohol with a low carb diet lifestyle.
-Keto also!Jump to Recipe
+For the most part, if you avoid sugary mixers and flavored spirits, you should be able to socialize and enjoy alcohol with a low carb diet lifestyle.

 Although alcohol is often lumped into the carbohydrate category, it acts differently in the body.
 For one thing, when there is alcohol in the body, its calories are used first for energy, before carbohydrate or fat.

 It can also have some unpredictable effects on blood sugar.
-This is because when alcohol is present, the liver goes to work on it immediately.
+This is because when alcohol is present, the liver goes to work on it immediately, breaking it down into carbon dioxide and water.
 The liver’s job is to get rid of toxins in the body, and alcohol is like a poison in that way.

 While the liver is working on breaking down the alcohol, it isn’t doing its other jobs as well, including regulating the amount of glucose in the blood.
-So blood glucose can drop quickly.
+So blood glucose can, in fact, drop a bit.

 To minimize this, don’t drink on an empty stomach, and limit alcohol on a low carb diet to two drinks per day for a man, or one drink for a woman.
 (A drink is 12-ounce beer, 4-ounce wine, or a jigger of distilled alcohol.)

 The late physician Alex Paton, who was a gastroenterologist and expert on alcohol misuse, stated: